 3: Chisel point.

 7: No, it is not a strap-cutter or rope-cutter, as popular opinion would have it.
 These heads were for hunting birds on the wing.

-From Eastern Europe across to Asia arrows were normally secured to their shafts with a tang rather than a socket as in western Europe.
+From Eastern Europe across to Asia, including Byzantion (Byzantium) arrows were normally secured to their shafts with a tang rather than a socket as in Western Europe.
 This method was just as effective, especially in the loose-it-once situation of warfare, and required less construction time and material.

 The method used by cavalry to carry arrows also show nomadic influence for they were held point upwards in a barrel quiver hung from the belt, as is shown on the page about the horse archer.
 Infantry quivers shown in manuscripts are round-bottomed cylinders slung from a shoulder-strap which held the arrow point downwards.
 In either case a man normally carried 30 to 40 arrows at a time.3 The so-called Cyprus Expedition of the mid-tenth century requisitioned a total of 2,000,000 arrows.4

 In addition to full sized arrows, Roman (Byzantine) archers would also fire small arrows or darts down a channel called a sôlênarion.4 Such darts have about double the range of a full sized arrow and are harder to see.
 They were used as harassing fire against approaching formations.
 While a dart would rarely cause fatal injury, striking a man or horse in the face or eye would be a serious discouragement and help to break up a formation.

 See a video of Timothy Dawson demonstrating the use of the sôlênarion.